 Stitches are another complication: British stitches are one step up from American stitches.
 So the American single crochet is the same as the British double crochet.
 The American double crochet is the same as the British treble crochet.

-Half double crochet (America) : Half treble crochet (British)
+- Half double crochet (American) : Half treble crochet (British)